Meaning of Monetization for Creators: Beyond Ad Revenue and Sponsorships

 They own their monetization infrastructure through subscriptions, AI powered products, and cohort programs delivered inside WhatsApp, Telegram, and Discord.

 This article covers three CommuniPass products that facilitate this shift: Challenges (structured cohort programs via WhatsApp, Telegram, or Discord), AI Agents (proactive AI handling DMs, qualifying leads, and recovering revenue 24/7), and Guru AI (your digital twin sold as a premium product at $10 to $297 per month).
+This is one of the core principles behind meaning of monetization for creators.

 The data behind this shift is real.